 Although the Company believes its estimates of fair value are reasonable, actual financial results could differ from estimated financial results due to the inherent uncertainty involved in making such estimates.
 Changes in assumptions concerning future financial results or other underlying assumptions could have a significant impact on either the fair value of the reporting units, the amount of any goodwill impairment charge, or both.
+The Company also compares the sum of the estimated fair values of its reporting units to the overall fair value of the Company implied by its market capitalization.
+This comparison provides an indication that, in total, assumptions and estimates are reasonable.
 Future declines in the overall market value of the Company may also result in a conclusion that the fair value of one or more reporting units has declined below its carrying value.